-- 1. Make up the work within the first half of the current semester. - Request of both instructor and department chairman an extension of time. - 3.
-Re-enroll in the courses. - 4.
+- 1. Make up the work within the first half of the current semester. - 2.
+Request of both instructor and department chairman an extension of time. - 3.
+Re-enroll in the course(s). - 4.
 Request that the Incomplete be changed to a W.

-If the student fails to contact the instructor by mid-semester, the instructor can, at that time, change the Incomplete to a "W" or elect to extend the Incomplete into the next semester.
-Within that next semester if the student contacts the instructor, the procedure outlined above can be followed.
-If there is no contact by the student, the instructor by mid-semester will change the Incomplete to a "W".
+If the student fails to contact the instructor by mid-semester, the instructor can, at that time, change the incomplete to a "W" or any other appropriate grade or elect to extend the Incomplete into the next semester.
+This procedure for extending the time period for removal of an incomplete grade may be repeated once.